loikein/hugo-novelist/README.md

 ### This repo

-This repository is distributed under the GNU General Public License v2.0 only.
+This repository is distributed under the GNU General Public License v2.0 or any later version \([per compatibility matrix of GNU licenses](https://www.gnu.org/licenses/gpl-faq.en.html#AllCompatibility)\).

 ### Age warning modal